PROSRESEARCHCENTER/junitcontest/docs/USERGUIDE.md

 -	results_randoop_10 -> *Project name*   ->  Metrics -> transcript.csv
 -	results_randoop_10 -> *Project name*   -> Metrics -> log_detailed.txt

-### How to make several copies of the docker image of the infrustructure (experiment with different time budgets or tools)
+### How to leverage several copies of the docker image of the infrustructure (e.g., to experiment with different time budgets or tools)

 We show example of steps for Randoop with 3 different time budgets and 10 runs.

 ### Other commands